Lebanese confront devastation after massive Beirut explosion

 In Beirut’s hard-hit Achrafieh district, civil defense workers and soldiers were working on locating missing people and clearing the rubble.
 At least one man was still pinned under stones from an old building that had collapsed.
 Volunteers hooked him up to an oxygen tank to help him breathe while others tried to free his leg.

-Prime Minister Hassan Diab, in a short televised speech, appealed to all countries and friends of Lebanon to extend help to the small nation, saying: “We are witnessing a real catastrophe.”
+Prime Minister Hassan Diab, in a short televised speech, appealed for international aid, saying: “We are witnessing a real catastrophe.”
 He reiterated his pledge that those responsible for the disaster will pay the price, without commenting on the cause.

-There is also the issue of food security in Lebanon, a tiny country already hosting over 1 million Syrians amid that country’s yearslong war.
+There is also the issue of food security in Lebanon, a tiny country already hosting over 1 million Syrians displaced by that country’s nearly decade-long civil war.

 Drone footage shot Wednesday by The Associated Press showed that the blast tore open a cluster of towering grain silos, dumping their contents into the debris and earth thrown up by the blast.
 Some 80% of Lebanon’s wheat supply is imported, according to the U.S. Agriculture Department.